matthiasschaub/tahuti/inbox.md

 - leave group (archive vs remove) as a member
 - remove member from group as a host
 - handle kick -> archive group
-- add and use scry path based on gid/eid
-- surface pending invites to user (UX)
 - evaluate if bankers rounding in `lib/stats.hoon` would be better
 - add error handling
   - e.g. add expense for huge integer will error but it is not displayed on the website